 Manganese.me: The sadly neglected blog.

-Fabrication of Cu2ZnSn(S,Se)4 thin films by reaction of Cu-Zn-Sn precursors in H2S and H2Se (2015): A paper submitted to Journal of Applied Physics, (in peer review).
+Thermochemical and kinetic aspects of Cu2ZnSn(S,Se)4 thin film growth by reaction of Cu-Zn-Sn precursors in H2S and H2Se (2015): A paper submitted to Journal of Applied Physics, (in peer review).

 A Survey of Grid-Level Energy Storage Options (2011): A realistic look at technologies for storing large amounts of energy.

 Modeling the Effect of Absorber Layer Stoichiometry on I-III-VI2 Photovoltaic Cell Efficiency (2009): Senior project for the Bachelor of Science in Physics.